hsk/trans/typeclass/impl_tclass.md

   One constraint on these declarations is that instances must be unique: only one instance declaration for a particular combination of data type and class is allowed.
   This ensures that the meaning of overloaded operations with respect to parameter data types is consistent throughout the program.

-  In the previous section we described how the member function can be implemented by parameterizing its denition with respect to an implementation of the `==` method.
+  In the previous section we described how the member function can be implemented by parameterizing its definition with respect to an implementation of the `==` method.
-  In the general case, a class may have several dierent methods and it is sensible to parameterize the denitions of overloaded functions using dictionary values; tuples containing implementations for each of the methods for a particular instance of a class.
+  In the general case, a class may have several different methods and it is sensible to parameterize the definitions of overloaded functions using dictionary values; tuples containing implementations for each of the methods for a particular instance of a class.

   Static analysis generates a dictionary for each instance declaration and these dictionaries themselves may be overloaded.
   When a dictionary contains overloaded functions, as manifested in the context component of an instance declaration, it will reference further subdictionaries when constructed.